EverseDevelopment/Snack.Viewer.IFC-Handtracker/README.md

 ## Getting Started
 This is static, so please use the following steps to run:

-1. NPM install
+1. npm install
-2. NPM run start
+2. npm run build
+3. npm start

 ## Demo
 You can see a live demo of this repo <a href="https://handgesture.e-verse.com/" target="_blank">Here</a>